 Give Them a Reason to Act

-If you want someone to act in a certain way, make sure to tell them why they should.
-In other words, customers want to know “What’s in it for me?”
+If you want someone to act in a certain way, tell them why they should.
+In other words, customers want to know, “What’s in it for me?”

-Create CTAs that combine your unique selling point with a value proposition they can;t resist.
-Tell them in language they’ll understand “This is what you’ll gain by taking this action”.
+Create CTAs that combine your unique selling point with a value proposition they can’t resist.
+Tell them in a language they’ll understand.
+“This is what you’ll gain by taking this action.”

 You can lead a customer to your website, but you need to tell them what you want them to do when they arrive.
-Unless your website is purely for entertainment purposes, you need a clear call to action that will motivate them to act.
+Unless your website is purely for entertainment, you need a clear call to action to motivate them to act.

 It doesn’t need to be huge or scream “Buy Me Now” to get their attention.
-But, your content should clearly lead the way like breadcrumbs to a place where they can act on the information you provide in no uncertain terms.
+But, your content should lead the way, like breadcrumbs, to a place where they can act on the information you provide in no uncertain terms.

 Need some help to devise an effective marketing or SEO strategy?
 Talk to a digital marketing professional today.